 - learn how to couple time of life of objects

 - uncomment text_axes_ownership subtest in intensitydata.py

-#1 Updated by jmfisher almost 4 years ago
+#1 Updated by jmfisher about 4 years ago

 Note that this is the expected behaviour in C++. getXaxis() returns a raw pointer to the axis, which is owned by the intensity data object.
 When data goes out of scope, the destructor deletes the axis and any remaining pointers become dangling.
 The Python bindings are simply wrapping this correct behaviour.
 The desired behaviour could be achieved by promoting raw pointers to shared pointers (which I suspect is how things were done internally within the old boost::python bindings), but it is probably not worth doing.